openfaas/openfaas.github.io/_posts/2023-07-28-time-to-update.md

 ## Time to update

-So whether you run OpenFaaS Community Edition using the Helm chart, or [faasd](https://github.com/openfaas/faasd), you'll need to update if your are using a version of any image more than 90 days old.
+So whether you run OpenFaaS Community Edition using the Helm chart, or [faasd](https://github.com/openfaas/faasd), you'll need to update if you are using a version of any image more than 90 days old.

-Fortunately, we've made that very simple for you with our arkade tool, which we use ourselves to update images in Helm charts.
+Fortunately, we've made that very simple for you with our [arkade tool](https://arkade.dev), which we use ourselves to update images in Helm charts.

 For your values.yaml file or `docker-compose.yaml` file (with faasd):